Why Political Stress Feels So Overwhelming for Parents

 There is nothing wrong with you.

-You don’t need to take action right now.
+You don’t need to do anything right now.